-6. Use of own devices and Chromebooks
+6. Use of Chromebooks and own devices

 - 6.1 All pupils and some staff have been issued with Chromebooks by the Schools for use in connection with their education and employment.
-Pupils and staff may bring to the Schools their own electronic devices, such as laptops, tablets, smartphones and other devices but these devices may not be connected to the school network. - 6.2 All of the above devices must be used in accordance with this policy.
+Accounts other than the one provided by the Schools should not be added to the Chromebook.
+Pupils and staff may bring to the Schools their own electronic devices, such as laptops, tablets, smartphones and other devices but these devices may not be connected to the school network, other than in exceptional circumstances authorised by the Senior Management Team. - 6.2 All of the above devices must be used in accordance with this policy.
 The Schools reserve the right to refuse to allow access to particular devices or software, where they consider that there are security or other risks to the Schools' systems and/or infrastructure.
 All users are expected to play their part in maintaining the security of the data they handle.
 Any security incident involving a pupil or member of staff using their own device whilst at the Schools will be taken very seriously and will be investigated and reviewed by the IT Support Department, who will advise the Principal on the most appropriate course of action.
 Depending on the seriousness, this may result in sanctions being put in place and external agencies being involved.